riaars/card-management/README.md

-# 🌟 Card Management System --- Monorepo
+# 🌟 Card Management System

 This repository contains both the **backend API** and **frontend dashboard** for the Card Management System.\